Diana Springall: Career

 After completing her education, Springall started her artistic career creating work alongside being a full-time senior lecturer, a freelance tutor, and an external examiner.
 She published her first book, Canvas Embroidery, in 1969 and has published four further books since then.

-Springall’s major commissions include a panel for the London office of Mobil North Sea (1988), a carpet and panel for the entrance of Dai-Ichi Kangyo Bank, London (1989) and a memorial panel, Logica London, 1991.
+Springall's major commissions include a panel for the London office of Mobil North Sea (1988), a carpet and panel for the entrance of Dai-Ichi Kangyo Bank, London (1989) and a memorial panel, Logica London, 1991.

 In 1988, she was commissioned to create a seven-panel wall hanging for the University of Sheffield Library, by the Convocation of the University.
 In 2021, she was consulted about the conservation of this piece.

-Today in 2022, Springall largely works to commission.
+As off 2022, Springall largely works to commission.
 Her work has appeared numerous times in the Embroidery Magazine.

 As well as continued work and curation of her collection, she is also an author and guest speaker and was involved in a BBC series on embroidery in 1980, as a consultant and part presenter.
 She mentors several emerging artists and was a mentor for the Hand and Lock Embroidery Award in 2021.

+In 2025, the University of Sheffield awarded her an Honorary Doctor of Letters, recognising her contributions to the arts, her longstanding advocacy for embroidery, and her creation of Graduation, a large-scale textile artwork installed in the University’s Western Bank Library since 1988.

 Artistic legacy

-Springall’s commitment to embroidery as true art is reflected in her body of work, her leadership roles, her writing, and the on-going curation of her collection.
+Springall's commitment to embroidery as true art is reflected in her body of work, her leadership roles, her writing, and the on-going curation of her collection.

-As Chair of the Embroiderers’ Guild, she was instrumental in establishing embroidery as a form of artistic expression rather than something simply functional.
-Her influence has made a substantial contribution to embroidery’s recognition as fine art.
+As Chair of the Embroiderers' Guild, she was instrumental in establishing embroidery as a form of artistic expression rather than something simply functional.
+Her influence has made a substantial contribution to embroidery's recognition as fine art.

-Springall brought her painter’s eye to the teaching of and writing about embroidery, emphasising the critical importance of a consistent approach to creating art whether it be painting or embroidery.
+Springall brought her painter's eye to the teaching of and writing about embroidery, emphasising the critical importance of a consistent approach to creating art whether it be painting or embroidery.

 The Diana Springall Collection

-Springall started acquiring artworks for her collection in 1964 with a piece by Goldsmiths’ student Suzanne Armitt.
+Springall started acquiring artworks for her collection in 1964 with a piece by Goldsmiths' student Suzanne Armitt.

 Her collection includes textiles from the mid-1960s to the present and illustrates the breadth of the world of stitch.

 This collection stems from wanting to create a teaching collection so that her students could see and handle the real work.